ericleasemorgan/reader-lite/README.md

     python --version

-Second, Reader Lite requires the installation of [Ollama](https://ollama.com), a tool making it easy to run generative-AI applications on your computer.
+Second, Reader Lite requires the installation of [Ollama](https://ollama.com), a tool making it easy to run generative-AI applications on your local computer.
 Visit https://ollama.com/download and install Ollama.
 It is not hard.
 I promise.

 Third, Reader Lite is configured to use two specific large language mnodels.
 Open your terminal and install LLama2: